mbzuai-nlp/gen-X/README.md

 ## Synthesised Dataset

 We release GPT-4 generated English Winograd, StoryCloze, and Multilingual XCOPA in `./data`.
+We note that the non-English XCOPA should be used with caution as some of the langauge may have very poor performance, such as `Tamil`.

-You can also load the datasets directly from HuggingFace.
+You can also load the datasets directly from HuggingFace:
   - [Multilingual XCOPA](https://huggingface.co/datasets/chenxwh/gen-xcopa)
   - [English Winograd](https://huggingface.co/datasets/chenxwh/gen-winograd)
   - [English StoryCloze](https://huggingface.co/datasets/chenxwh/gen-storycloze)